evanfoglia/covid19-tracker/README.md

 # TLH Covid Tracker

 TLH Covid Tracker using CRUD (Create, Read, Update, Delete) implementation on Angular's Mat-Table.
 Most importantly frontend updates accordingly with operations.
-This is done with the local data in files using Json Server to update the data of the assets and orders
+This is done with the local data in files using Json Server to update the dataset.

 **Executing instructions for this project on Angular version 8 including Angular Material 8.**
 Extract the project in a workspace